JOSESAMUEL14/temp-bot/README.md

 1. Assemble the MINI TBB chassis.
 2. Install the two geared DC motors.
 3. Install the two wheels.
-4. Mount the HC-SR04 ultrasonic sensor at the front.
+4. Mount the HC-SR04 at the front.
-5. Install the ESP32-WROOM-32 onto the custom PCB.
+5. Install the ESP32-WROOM-32 on the custom PCB.
 6. Connect the motor driver and motors.
-7. Connect the HC-SR04 sensor.
+7. Connect the HC-SR04.
 8. Connect the buzzer and indicator LED.
 9. Install the ICR-18650 battery.
 10. Verify the power connections.